This is a work in progress. Give me a little time… Jeez, this is hard.

 19– — T

-1966 — The second Fennimore County courthouse was struck by lightening and burns, though arson is suspected.
+1966 — The second Fennimore County courthouse was struck by lightening and burned, though arson is suspected.
 Commissioners interviewed architects for the new facility.

 1968 — The third courthouse was dedicated on July 4th on the plaza defined by the second courthouse footprint.

 19xx — T

 19xx — T

 2007 — Agincourt’s sesqui-centennial.
 American composer Daron Hagen wrote “Agincourt Fanfare” for thirteen brass instruments; its world premier occured on Founders’ Day.

 2015 — The 600th anniversary of the Battle of Agincourt was celebrated on October 25th, including the premier of “We Few” by American composer Daron Hagen, Agincourt’s official “Composer-not-in-Residence”.
 A tandem celebration was staged at the Rourke Art Museum in Moorhead, Minnesota.

 2018 — Competition for the design of Saint Ahab’s Chapel at Christ the King R.C.
 Church.